abetusk/scratch/notes/Music-Theory.md

 A capital Greek numeral is used if it's a major chord (`[+0,+4,+7]`), a lower case numeral is used if it's a minor chord (`[+0,+3,+7]`) and a small 'o' is placed as a superscript if it's a diminished chord (`[+0,+3,+6]`).

+The choice of wording for "major" or "minor" chords is meant to denote that a major chord will feel more "resolved" or "powerful" than a minor chord, which is often described as "unresolved" or "sour".
+Though I can agree that major and minor chords have those perceptual characteristics, I find it a bit confusing as there are only three combinations of notes in each chord with the equivalent reduced fraction representation.
+The only reason that I can come up with is that perhaps the lower frequency notes are heard as louder than the higher frequency notes and so their spectrum dominates the perception.

 ---

 An observant reader will notice that each of the diatonic scales in the above is constructed from the pattern